Computer Hacking Challenge To Educate That We Can All Ward Off And Completely Impede Cyber Data Crimes

 (MENAFN- EIN Presswire)

-Computer Hacking challenge above was put out about three months ago and after an average of 150 weekly brute-force hacking attempts, no one has succeeded.
-We are now in the era of generating, capturing, and storing large volumes of sensitive data, cybersecurity at the Data layer is the only 100% guaranteed approach that will impede Cyber Data Crime.””
+Computer Hacking Challenge above that we first published three months ago, after an average of 150 weekly brute-force hacking attempts, no one has succeeded.
+We are now in the era of generating, capturing, and storing large volumes of sensitive data, cybersecurity at the Data layer is the only 100% guaranteed approach that will impede Cyber Data Crime”

 - Valentine WatsBRISBANE, QUEENSLAND, AUSTRALIA, October 12, 2023 /EINPresswire / -- Hidden either in an Excelitte encrypted file or in the Excelitte database are some random text/numbers that will be referred to as Secret text waiting to be exposed for 10,000 US Dollars.